top of page

 Rico X

-Rico X has established a 23-year career dedicated to serving children and young adults.
+Rico X is a proud graduate of Tennessee State University, with a B.S. in Africana Studies.
+He also earned a Master in Public Policy from the University of Michigan and has established a 25-year career dedicated to serving children and young adults.
 He has worked with various youth development initiatives in Nashville, Detroit, and Philadelphia.
 Rico is currently the Vice President of School Age Services with the YMCA of Middle TN, administrating a $14 million department with 119 school-based sites in four counties across Middle Tennessee.
 Rico also plays an active role in the YMCA’s Employee Resource Groups, previously serving as the Chair of the African American Leadership Network and currently serving as the Executive Sponsor for the Women’s Leadership Resource Network.
+Rico’s brand of leadership and work ethic can be summed up by the following quote: “Don’t work for recognition, but do work worthy of recognition.”

 Teneice Kirby